teamniteo/handbook/people/benefits.md

 Any software or tools that are a requirement for your role at Niteo, e.g. Photoshop for designers, will be a company expense and is separate from your allowance.

   * Personal accounts (e.g. Adobe Cloud): A monthly company expense that Niteo reimburses.
-  * Company account with sub-users: Dejan will signup as Niteo and send login details to users.
+  * Company accounts with sub-users: Dejan will signup as Niteo and send login details to users.

 ## Conferences

 We encourage you to attend conferences to improve your knowledge of a subject area and network with similar minded people.
 Try to give notice at least 10-14 days before attending a conference.

-All expenses for the conference, such as transport, accommodation, fees, food, etc., are covered by your [allowance](#productivity-allowance) and the additional conference allowance.
+All conference expenses such as transport, accommodation, food, etc., are covered by your [allowance](#productivity-allowance) and the additional conference allowance.

+### Conference fee

+The conference fee will be reimbursed as a business expense so it is separate from your allowance.
+If the conference fee is over 500 EUR then approval will be required from a Partner.

 ### Conference allowance

-The conference allowance accounts for all the days you are away at the conference and depends on the amount of travelling and acclimatization required:
+The conference allowance accounts for all the days you are away at the conference and depends on the amount of traveling and acclimatization required:

 * $50/day for local conferences, in or near your home city.
 * $200/day for international conferences.